LogtalkDotOrg/logtalk3/scripts/pack/logtalk/README.md

 This is a SWI-Prolog pack specific README file.
-The actual Logtalk README file can be found at `../logtalk-3.00.0-stable/README.md`.
+The actual Logtalk README file can be found at `../logtalk-3.00.1/README.md`.
 Follows some notes on this pack version of Logtalk.

-Installing this pack simplifies loading Logtalk on-demand by using the directive (or the corresponding query):
+Installing this pack simplifies loading Logtalk on-demand by simply using the directive (or the corresponding query):

 	:- use_module(library(logtalk)).